anno-mods/shared-resources/[Shared] Pools and Definitions/README.md

 ## Changes

+- 6: Added pools for oil power plants, and various other productions
-1.1.1: Merged gas-fired power plant into all power plants 1.1.1: Renamed `assets-pools.xml` to `assets-pools.include.xml`
+- 6: Renamed `assets-pools.xml` to `assets-pools.include.xml`